tbnobed/bookstudio/replit.md

 BookStud.io is a comprehensive web application for television studio management providing intelligent scheduling, booking, and access control.
 It supports multi-studio booking, real-time status, template-based booking creation, and role-based user management.
 The system is designed for television production facilities needing sophisticated scheduling and notification management.

-**Latest Version: 1.5.2** - Features comprehensive audit logging system tracking ALL system activities including user management, template operations, alert management, system configuration changes, studio/PCR room management, and notification group operations with enhanced UI display, user filtering capabilities, facility timezone display, and 90-day retention policy.
+**Latest Version: 1.5.3** - Features comprehensive audit logging system tracking ALL system activities and NEW Teams feature allowing producers and other roles to collaborate by viewing each other's bookings.
+Teams feature includes full team management (create/edit/delete teams and manage members), team-based booking visibility in "My Bookings" page with tabs for personal vs team bookings, role-based access control for team management (admin/site manager), and visual indicators to distinguish team bookings from personal bookings.
 Fully integrated with Docker deployment pipeline with complete schema compatibility fixes.

 ## User Preferences